-Here are some of the most common filtration systems on the market.
+Here are some of the most common filtration systems.

 - Canister Pressurized Filter – Recommended for small to very small ponds, this type of filter provides both mechanical and biological filtration via a foam media.
 They require frequent, manual cleaning and may be used with low to medium flow pumps.